7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 Restricted appointments may be terminated for a number of reasons including discontinuation of funding, or a change in research or other program priorities, resulting in the need to terminate the services of an employee.
 Administrative and professional faculty appointments may be terminated in the case where there are insufficient funds or no further need for services.
 The date of termination for a restricted A/P faculty member is at least 30 calendar days from the date of notification.
 A proposed notice of termination because of insufficient funds or lack of need for services requires the approval of the department head, dean (or appropriate administrator), and the provost or president (or their designees).

-A faculty member on a regular appointment is entitled to notice of non-reappointment as stated in section 2.11, “Retirement, Resignation, and Non-Reappointment.”
+A faculty member on a regular appointment is entitled to notice of non-reappointment as stated in chapter two, “Retirement, Resignation, and Non-Reappointment.”

 In cases of reduction in salary and/or transfer to a staff position, the proposed salary reduction or reassignment to a staff position must be reviewed and approved by the senior administrator.
 The effective date of the reassignment shall be no sooner than 90 days following senior administrator approval.